1st Hampshire Engineers: Western Desert

 In Egypt, the unit became XIII CTRE, assigned to XIII Corps in the Western Desert.
 In early 1941 all of XIII Corps' engineers were busy constructing the Gazala Line in an attempt to halt General Rommel's expected offensive.
-The attack came on 26 May and by 14 June XIII Corps' infantry divisions had been forced out of the Gazala Line.
+The attack came on 26 May; by 14 June, XIII Corps' infantry divisions had been forced out of the Gazala Line.
 Tobruk fell soon afterwards and with Eighth Army in headlong retreat the engineers had to destroy or salvage all the water supply, port and railway equipment to deny them to the enemy.
-From 27 June all the corps' engineers were engaged in preparing a new defensive position at El Alamein.
+From 27 June, all the corps' engineers were engaged in preparing a new defensive position at El Alamein.

-Rommel was successfully held at Alamein and on 23/24 October Eighth Army went over to the offensive under General Montgomery at the Second Battle of El Alamein.
-For this offensive 577th Company was temporarily attached to 44th (Home Counties) Division.
+Rommel was successfully held at Alamein and, on 23/24 October, Eighth Army went over to the offensive under General Montgomery at the Second Battle of El Alamein.
+For this offensive, 577th Company was temporarily attached to 44th (Home Counties) Division.
 After the battle, XIII Corps was given the job of securing prisoners and clearing the battlefield, where the engineers had 'the unenviable task of sorting out the maze of minefields, lifting some and marking others'.
 XIII Corps was mainly left in the rear areas for the rest of the North African Campaign.

 Sicily and Calabria

 XIII was given an assault role in the Allied invasion of Sicily (Operation Husky), sailing from Egypt and landing in the south east of the island on 10 July 1943.
-For this operation XIII CTRE was joined by 56th Field Company, a Regular RE unit that had been serving with Tenth Army in Palestine; it remained with the unit for the rest of the war.
+For this operation, XIII CTRE was joined by 56th Field Company, a Regular RE unit that had been serving with Tenth Army in Palestine; it remained with the unit for the rest of the war.
 The troops advanced steadily, supported by the engineers building numerous bridges and repairing damaged supply routes through rugged country, and the island was in Allied hands by 17 August.

 RE sappers complete a Bailey bridge to replace one blown by retreating Germans, Italy, September 1943.

 XIII was also entrusted with the assault landing in the 'toe' of mainland Italy on 2/3 September, Operation Baytown.
 This was almost unopposed, but there was considerable work for the engineers in repairing the port of Reggio and replacing the usual demolished bridges.